adevur/docker-easy-samba/docs/DOCUMENTATION.md

   - PARAMETER `access`: it is an array of strings that contains the list of access rules of the share

   - PARAMETER `guest`: it is a string equal to `"rw"`, `"ro"` or `"no"`.
 It represents the `guest` property of the share.
 In case it's equal to `"no"`, it means that the share doesn't have a `guest` property.
 If this parameter is missing, it is set to `"no"`.

+  - PARAMETER `softquota`: it is an object that looks like this: `{ "limit": "150MB", "whitelist": ["admin"] }`.
+It represents the `soft-quota` property of the share.
+In case it's equal to `undefined`, it means that the share doesn't have a `soft-quota` property.
+If this parameter is missing, it is set to `undefined`.
+This parameter is optional, but in order to use it, you have to specify parameter `guest` as well.

 EXAMPLE:
 ```js